Jordy Hiwula: Fleetwood Town (loan)

-On 5 July 2017 Hiwula joined League One Fleetwood Town on loan for the 2016–17 season.
+On 5 July 2017 Hiwula joined League One Fleetwood Town on loan for the 2017–18 season.
 He scored his first goal for Fleetwood in a 2-1 EFL Cup defeat against Carlisle United on 8 August 2017.

 Coventry City

 On 2 August 2018, Hiwula signed for League One club Coventry City on a two-year deal for an undisclosed fee.
-He scored his first goal for Coventry against Forest Green Rovers in the EFL Trophy, a game which the sky blues won on penalties following a 1–1 draw.
+He scored his first goal against Forest Green Rovers in the EFL Trophy, a game which Coventry won on penalties following a 1–1 draw.
 His first league goal came on 20 October against Southend United.
 He scored in the next two games, helping Coventry to beat Bradford City and Doncaster Rovers.

 Portsmouth

-In October 2020, Hiwula signed on a short-term deal for Portsmouth after being released from Coventry City at the end of last season.
-He scored his first goal for Portsmouth in a 6-1 FA Cup win against King's Lynn Town on 28 November 2020.
-On 6 January 2021, Hiwula signed a contract extension to remain at the club until the end of the 2020/21 season.
+In October 2020, Hiwula signed on a short-term deal for Portsmouth after being released by Coventry City at the end of last season.
+He scored his first goal for Portsmouth in a 6–1 FA Cup win against King's Lynn Town on 28 November 2020.
+On 6 January 2021, Hiwula signed a contract extension to remain at the club until the end of the 2020–21 season.